iRNA-COSI/APAeval/benchmarking_workflows/README.md

 ## HOW TO: DEVELOP
-For an example of a benchmarking workflow and further instructions, refer to the [quantification benchmarking workflow][q-swf].
+For an example of a benchmarking workflow and further instructions, refer to the [quantification benchmarking workflow][q-bwf].
 ### 1. Copy template
 If not done so already, copy the whole contents of the `quantification` directory into the directory for your new benchmarking event.
 Specify the objectives of your event by adapting the contents of `specification/` .